How to Install KVM on Ubuntu 24.04

 First, connect to the server, then create a new machine by clicking 'New Virtual Machine'.

 Next, choose how you want to install the guest machine.
-You can use local ISO media or install it via network or PXE boot.
+You can use local ISO media (disk image files) or install it via a network or PXE boot (preboot execution environment for network booting).

-Once you’ve selected the OS file, you’ll configure a local disk, system memory, and other settings.
+Once you've selected the OS file, configure a local disk, system memory, and additional hardware settings.

 Conclusion: